 The LEEN 56 power trimaran and her sistership the LEEN 72 are long range cruising multihulls, perfectly capable of transatlantic voyages and even living aboard in high latitudes.

-Built in a highly efficient new hybrid composite panel system these innovative power trimarans have a range of 5000 miles and may only be fueled up once a year.
+Built in a highly efficient new hybrid composite panel system these innovative power trimarans may only be fueled up once a year.
 Both models have a large diesel engine as main propulsion and electric drives in the outer hulls (amas).
 This allows for great maneuvering in ports or silent autonomy on just the electric pod-drives.
 The LEEN range is a true hybrid electric multihull and a large generator acts as an effective charging device in case the main engine fails.
 With just the electric drives the boat is capable of speeds of up to 5 knots.
 Under full power and depending on the engine choice the boat can achieve 20 knots.
 Typical cruise is between 15-18 knots and consumption is a super-low 2l/hour.
 This is about 10 times less than a power trawler and twice as efficient as a catamaran trawler yacht.

 The LEEN 56 motor trimaran combines all the advantages of the live-aboard trawler motor yacht, dynamic appearance, outstanding seaworthiness, and optimized interior volume.
 This trimaran exudes balance and serenity.

 This eco-friendly design is estimated to be a lot more fuel-efficient than typical monohull trawler yachts and 30 percent more fuel-efficient than power catamarans.